Code-Institute-Submissions/happybean/README.md

 - If they click it, they will be presented with a confirmation screen and then if they click delete, they can delete the thread and the database will be updated.

 ### Add Comment (add_comment.html)
-- This page can only be viewed by the registered users.
+- This page can only be viewed by registered users.
-- This page has a form where the they user can add a comment in an input field and click "add comment"
+- This page has a form where the user can add a comment in an input field and click "add comment"

 ### Edit Comment (edit_comment.html)
 - This page can only be viewed by the registered users who created the comment or an admin user.
-- This page has a form where the they user can edit an existing comment.
+- This page has a form where the user can edit an existing comment.
 - The current thread information will be shown and the user can change the information and save it.
 This will update the database with the new information.

 ### Delete Comment (delete_comment.html)